 Game-based learning is a teaching approach where content is delivered through game-like activities where learners explore the relevant aspect of games in a learning context designed by teachers.

-The Differences Between Gamification and Game-Based Learning
+The Differences Between Gamification And Game-Based Learning

 Game-Based Learning Features